lyw8120/picker/README.md

 A program converts mrc format to tif format for displaying.

 # volMask
-volMask was designed to create mask for input volume, it can create a inverse mask for subtraction too.
+volMask was designed to create mask for input volume, it can create an inverse mask for subtraction too.